Home / SMSFs / SMSF strategies and checklists / Small APRA funds: What are they and why would I need one?

 • People wanting control over their super savings without the responsibilities that come with being a fund trustee

-• Elderly people with their own SMSF looking for an exit strategy other than a large publicly-offered super fund
+• Elderly people with their own SMSF looking for an exit strategy other than a large public offer super fund

 • Older people concerned about their ability to run a compliant super fund if they lose mental capacity

-• People concerned about what would happen if the key decisionmaker in their SMSF dies
+• People worried about what would happen if the key decision-maker in their SMSF dies

 • People intending to work or move overseas for a lengthy period